reka193/autoteve/README.md

 # autoteve
 Automation of Teveclub (Camel club) feeding/learning process.
-The script uses Selenium to automate a repetative activity.
+The script uses Selenium to automate a repetitive activity.